Jhaego/Better-AoD-2024/README.md

 This is me playing around with the [original Better AoD](https://runeapps.org/forums/viewtopic.php?id=1324) Alt1 plugin by JamieS1211.

-Compared to the original, this version properly tracks number of kills and average kill time.
+Compared to the original, this version *should* track number of kills and average kill time.
+Hopefully with time I can add additional features.

 ## Installation